-1.2.1 The Local Development Plan (LDP) will outline the council's local policies and sitespecific proposals for new development and the use of land in Belfast.
+1.2.1 The Local Development Plan (LDP) will outline the council's local policies and site-specific proposals for new development and the use of land in Belfast.
 It will contain the local policies, including site specific proposals, designations and land use zonings required to deliver the council's vision for the city.

-1.2.2 The LDP will comprise of two development plan documents:

-- Plan Strategy The strategic policy framework for the plan area as a whole across a range of topics.
-It will set out an ambitious but realistic vision for Belfast as well as the objectives and strategic policies required to deliver that vision.
-Establishing this strategic direction early in the plan process will provide a level of certainty on which to base key development decisions in the area as well as the necessary framework for the preparation of the Local Policies Plan; and - Local Policies Plan The council's local policies and site specific proposals in relation to the development and use of land in Belfast.
-It will contain the local policies, including site specific proposals, designations and land use zonings required to deliver the council's vision, objectives and strategic policies, as set out in the Plan Strategy.

-1.2.3 In summary, the Belfast City LDP 2035 will:

-- Provide a 15 year plan framework to support economic and social needs in the city, in line with regional strategies and policies, while providing the delivery of sustainable development; - Facilitate growth by coordinating public and private investment to encourage development where it can be of most benefit to the wellbeing of the community; - Allocate sufficient land to meet the needs of the city; and - Provide an opportunity for all stakeholders, including the public, to have a say about where and how development within the local area should take place. - 1.2.4 Once adopted, the LDP will replace the Belfast Urban Area Plan, draft Belfast Metropolitan Area Plan (BMAP) 2015, insofar as it relates to Belfast city, and the Houses in Multiple Occupation (HMOs) Subject Plan for the Belfast City Council Area 2015 (the 'HMOs Subject Plan').
+- 1.2.2 The LDP comprises of two development plan documents: - Plan Strategy The strategic policy framework for the plan area as a whole across a range of topics.
+It sets out an ambitious but realistic vision for Belfast as well as the objectives and strategic policies required to deliver that vision.
+Establishing this strategic direction early in the plan process provides a level of certainty on which to base key development decisions in the area as well as the necessary framework for the preparation of the Local Policies Plan; and - Local Policies Plan The council's local policies and site-specific proposals in relation to the development and use of land in Belfast.
+It contains the local policies, including site specific proposals, designations and land use zonings required to deliver the council's vision, objectives and strategic policies, as set out in the Plan Strategy. - 1.2.3 In summary, the Belfast City LDP 2035 when fully adopted will: - Provide a 15-year plan framework to support economic and social needs in the city, in line with regional strategies and policies, while providing the delivery of sustainable development; - Facilitate growth by coordinating public and private investment to encourage development where it can be of most benefit to the wellbeing of the community; - Allocate sufficient land to meet the needs of the city; and - Provide more certainty for where development in Belfast should take place. - 1.2.4 It replaces the Belfast Urban Area Plan, draft Belfast Metropolitan Area Plan (BMAP)2015, insofar as it relates to Belfast city, and the Houses in Multiple Occupation(HMOs) Subject Plan for the Belfast City Council Area 2015 (the 'HMOs Subject Plan').